TheThingsNetwork/docs/_content/gateways/kerlink/config.md

 - Unplug the key and check that a `.log` file has appeared.
 The file should contain  `WirmaV2 0x080XXXXX updated`.
 This log file prevents any further installation on the gateways to avoid cyclic reboots.
 - To redo the update on same gateway, remove this log file from the flash drive reinsert it into the gateway USB.
 This is not needed if you update another gateway.

-For more details about Kerlink firmware updates, head over to the [Wiki](https://www.thethingsnetwork.org/wiki/Hardware/Gateways/Kerlink/Firmware).

 ## Connect with the Gateway

 ### SSH-Serial